-I have definitely taken ideas from WeStretch for my yoga classes, though, trying to mix it up.
+I have definitely taken ideas from WeStretch for my yoga classes, though, trying to mix them up.

 By the second time I lost it, though, I was over it, so I’m back at 35 days.

-I challenged myself to do the middle splits routine everyday and I really enjoy them!
+I challenged myself to do the middle splits routine every day and I really like them!
 Usually, though, I just randomly scroll and pick a routine.